-- 1. Strictly adhere to the procedures provided in this document. - Before touching any equipment containing static sensitive components, discharge all static electricity from yourself by wearing a wrist strap grounded through a one megohm resistor.
+- 1. Strictly adhere to the procedures provided in this document. - 2.
+Before touching any equipment containing static sensitive components, discharge all static electricity from yourself by wearing a wrist strap grounded through a one megohm resistor.
 Some wrist straps have a built-in one megohm resistor; no external resistor is necessary.
 Read and follow wrist strap manufacturer's instructions outlining use of a specific wrist strap. - 3.
 Do not touch traces or components on equipment containing static sensitive components.
 Handle equipment containing static sensitive components only by the edges that do not have connector pads. - 4.
-After removing equipment containing static sensitive components, place the equipment only on static dissipative surfaces such as conductive foam or ESD bag.
-Do not use ordinary Styrofoam or ordinary plastic. - 5.
+After removing equipment containing static sensitive components, place the equipment only on conductive or anti-static material such as conductive foam, conductive plastic, or aluminum foil.
+Do not use ordinary StyrofoamTM or ordinary plastic. - 5.
 Store and ship equipment containing static sensitive components only in static shielding containers. - 6.
 If necessary to repair equipment containing static sensitive components, wear an appropriately grounded wrist strap, work on a conductive surface, use a grounded soldering iron, and use grounded test equipment.

-This page intentionally left blank
+This page is intentionally blank.